148X1A0309/Namaste-React/episode2.md

 eg: parcel has dependencies

+The tilde (~) restricts updates to patch versions for stability, while the caret (^) allows updates to both minor and patch versions, offering more flexibility without breaking changes.

 # Package-lock.json
 The purpose of package-lock.json is to ensure that the same dependencies are installed consistently across different environments, such as development and production environments